Top banner

 6. Know and understand Cognates

 Actually, you need to concern yourself with the False Cognates.
 (Words that look like familiar English words but mean something else) Using a false cognate in an incorrect way will detract from your expert Spanish speaking image.
 Some will be tempted to take a short cut here, and assume the meaning of a Spanish word is the English meaning.
 Cognates can make learning Spanish easier, but use care and always be sure of the meanings of all the words you use.
-Click here to get more on cognates from Amazon.

 7. Read and Write, as well as Speak Spanish